Skip to Main Content

 Planning a Visit

 Door No.4 is at 802 West Bay Road in the West Bay area of Grand Cayman, accessible from Seven Mile Beach by car or taxi in a short ride.
-Given the recognition the bar has received, and the relatively small size that serious cocktail programmes typically maintain to protect quality, visiting earlier in the evening or on weekdays is likely to give the leading experience.
-A 4.9 rating across 82 reviews suggests the kind of operation where demand runs ahead of capacity on busy nights.
-No booking infrastructure is listed publicly, so arrival in person or contact through the bar's local channels is the practical route.
-For a broader orientation to eating and drinking on the island, the EP Club Grand Cayman guide maps the full scene.
+Given the recognition the bar has received, visiting earlier in the evening or on weekdays is likely to give the best experience.
+No booking infrastructure is listed publicly, so arrival in person is the practical route.

 Quick Comparison